History-Register Automata: Closure properties

+Finally, given an $(m,n)$-HRA $\AA$ and an enlistment $w$ of its initial names, we construct an automaton $\AA'$ by connecting the final states of $\fix{\AA}{w}$ to its initial state with a transition labelled $[m{+}n]$.
+We can see that $\LL(\AA')=\LL(\AA)^*$. \end{proof}

-In the next section we shall see that, while universality is undecidable for HRAs, their emptiness problem can be decided by reduction to coverability for transfer-reset vector addition systems.
+As we shall next see, while universality is undecidable for HRAs, their emptiness problem can be decided by reduction to coverability for transfer-reset vector addition systems.
 In combination, these results imply that HRAs cannot be effectively complemented.
-In fact, the following holds.
+In fact, there are HRA-languages whose complements are not recognisable by HRAs.
+This can be shown via the following example, adapted from~\cite{Manuel_Ramanujam:2011}.

 \begin{lemma} HRAs are not closed under complementation. \end{lemma}